-Option Assumption b: integration of the training part into the product presentation/ suppliers technical customer support 500 firms producing coaitngs (producer of diisocyanates based products).
-The costs for their training are not included into the calculation because the benefit for coating suppliers is not covered in modelling of example for MVR sector. c:external training course incl. training material and certificate each worker attends the course at an accredited organisation d: Training at work (in-house with a commissioned trainer) Training with a commissioned trainer.
+Option Assumption a: courses at an established education centre / competence academy etc. 20 participants ersons in one course with a commissioned trainer b: integration of the training part into the product presentation/ suppliers technical customer support 500 firms producing coaitngs (producer of diisocyanates based products).
+The costs for their training are not included into the calculation because the benefit for coating suppliers is not covered in modelling of example for MVR sector. c :external training course incl. training material and certificate each worker attends the course at an accredited organisation d: Training at work (in-house with a commissioned trainer) Training with a commissioned trainer.
 Assuming 40 000 body shops exist within the EU-28.
 Due to small size of shops the economies of scale/ costs digression cannot be realised f: train the trainer and internal instruction of workers see above